mattermost/mattermost-handbook/operations/research-and-development/organization/README.md

 ## Products

 The Products division is split into a number of different verticals, each responsible for a single product.
-Currently there are three but more will be created as new products are added.
-The current product vertcals are:
+The current product verticals are:

 * [Channels](/operations/research-and-development/organization/channels)
 * Boards